Great North Road (Great Britain): Cultural references

 In literature, Jeanie Deans of Sir Walter Scott's novel The Heart of Midlothian travels through several communities on the Great North Road on her way to London.
 The road features in The Pickwick Papers by Charles Dickens.
 Part of the J. B. Priestley novel The Good Companions mentions the road, which represented to protagonist Jess Oakroyd (a Yorkshireman) the gateway to such 'exotic' destinations as Nottingham.
 The Lord Peter Wimsey short story "The Fantastic Horror of the Cat in the Bag" by Dorothy L. Sayers features a motorcycle chase along it.
 Similarly, Ruined City by Nevil Shute features an all night drive from Henry Warren's house in Grosvenor Square, Mayfair, along the road as far as Rowley and then to Greenhead near Hadrian's Wall, where Warren is dropped off to go walking.
 His chauffeur, keen to get home for a date with the maid, is killed near Retford.
 In Cassandra Clare's Clockwork Princess, the third volume of The Infernal Devices trilogy, Will Herondale takes the road after leaving London on his way to Wales to find Tessa Gray.
-The road also features in The War of the Worlds by H. G. Wells, as the protagonists' brother tries to cross the Great North Road somewhere near Barnet through a frenzied exodus of refugees from London, driven north by the approach of Martians from the south.
+The road also features in The War of the Worlds by H. G. Wells, as the protagonists' brother tries to cross the Great North Road somewhere near Barnet, through a frenzied exodus of refugees from London, driven north by the approach of Martians from the south.

 In the oft-quoted first part of his essay England Your England, writer George Orwell refers to the "to-and-fro of the lorries on the Great North Road" as being a characteristic fragment of English life.

 The road is mentioned in Mark Knopfler's song, "5:15 AM", from the album Shangri La.
 The High Road mentioned in Loch Lomond is also a reference to it.
 The song "Heading South on the Great North Road" on Sting's 2016 album 57th & 9th refers to the Great North Road in paying tribute to artists from the North East who found success in London.
-The character of Lord Grantham references the Great Northern Road in the television series Downton Abbey.